mother-of-all-self-hosting/mash-playbook/docs/services/funkwhale.md

 # Put a strong secret below, generated with `pwgen -s 64 1` or in another way
 funkwhale_django_secret_key: ''

-# KeyDB configuration, as described below
+# Valkey configuration, as described below

 ########################################################################
 #                                                                      #